 The final estimates from the annual survey will be published in December.

 How first estimates are calculated

 Our annual harvest first estimates are based on advice from industry experts on expected yields.
 We combine this with census results for the areas grown to estimate the total amount of production.

 First estimates monitor cereal production

-The EU and Scottish Government use the data as an early indicator of harvest problems.
+This data provides an early indicator of harvest problems.